 Like a Passover Seder, some people choose to include four questions that specifically honor Tu Bishvat.

-* For those not drinking, white and red grape juice is entirely acceptable--remember, your health (mentally and physically) is more important than taking part in the seder.
+* For those not drinking, white and red grape juice is entirely acceptable--remember, your health (both mental and physical) takes precedence over consuming alcohol.

-How do you honor nature is entirely up to you.
-Whether you choose to go sit in a park and draw, meditate, sing, dance, hike; How are you choose to connect with the world around you is entirely up to you.
+How you honor nature is entirely up to you.
+Whether you choose to go sit in a park and draw, meditate, sing, dance, hike; How you choose to connect with the world around you is entirely in your hands.
 Here are a few ways that you can take the day to connect other than planting a tree, within accordance with your local COVID restrictions, of course!

 Paint or draw in nature